Cmohan/dev-to-articles/Large-List-Endpoint/Custom-HTTP-Endpoint-for-Large-List.md

-# Get all items from a large SharePoint List (Custom HTTP Endpoint)
+# Get all items from a large SharePoint List using a Custom Power Automate Http Endpoint

 ---